antonrunov/octaudio/README.md

 interpreter.
 It is not intended to be a general purpose audio editor, but a tool mostly designed for audio processing development and testing.
-If a simultaneous use of Octave and Audacity (or a similar audio editor) is your common layout, Octaudio might be a tool for you.
+If a simultaneous use of Octave and Audacity (or a similar audio editor) is your common layout, Octaudio might be the tool for you.
 It can also be useful for the studying of the DSP and audio processing.

 The main point of Octaudio is a combination of a WYSIWYG audio editing with a command or